junahmkh/LLM_agent_for_datacenters/README.md

 In contrast, with the proposed workflow, the relationships between different data sources are already established in the ODA knowledge graph, with the schema defined by the ontology.
 This simplifies querying, making it more efficient than the default NoSQL/SQLite ODA practices.

 ### Results

+The following table outlines the results of the experiments conducted to evaluate the proposed worklow.
+We tested three different prompting techniques: (1) Zero-shot (with context), (2) Few-shot (without context), (3) Few-shot (with context).